-3.5.3 Prepare Test Administrator Testing Devices and Proctor Caching Computer (if necessary)
+3.5.3 Prepare Test Administrator Testing Devices

 Test Administrators will require a computer or device that meets the PearsonAccessnext system requirements in the testing environment to start, monitor, and manage test sessions in PearsonAccessnext.
 Position the Test Administrator computer in a location where all students can be seen while monitoring student testing statuses.
 Set up testing computers or devices so that the URL shortcut for PearsonAccessnext is available.